Unity-Technologies/com.unity.formats.fbx/com.unity.formats.fbx/Documentation~/prefab-variants-convert-gameobject.md

 * The created Prefab Variant becomes the only asset you should manipulate and instantiate in your Unity project.

-* Any original Prefab or Model Prefab that were instantiated as children of the converted GameObject have no more relationship with the created FBX file and Prefab Variant.
-You might get rid of these original assets unless you need them for another context.
+* Any Prefab or Model Prefab that had instances under the converted GameObject have no more relationship with the created FBX file and Prefab Variant.
+You might get rid of these remaining asset files unless you need them for another context.

 ## Additional resources